petsc/petsc/doc/install/download.rst

 ..
 Note::

-   Older releases of PETSc are also available above.
-These should only be used for applications that have not been updated to the latest release.
+   Older release tarballs of PETSc should only be used for applications that have not been updated to the latest release.
 We urge you, whenever possible, to upgrade to the latest version of PETSc.